elshnkhll/RPListening/README.md

 If you don't know your devices IP address you can find it using the following command in a terminal:

     java -jar RPListening-1.1.jar -d

+NOTE FROM ELSHNKHLL:

+⚠️ Warning after following all instructions to the letter it didn't work on my MAC.
+After pressing [Start] 🎧 symbol apeeared on TV but no sound came from my speackers. in order to make it work i was forced to run FFPLAY on separate terminal manually in a folder with a file roku.sdp containing following text.

+v=0
+o=- 0 0 IN IP4 127.0.0.1
+s=-
+c=IN IP4 127.0.0.1
+m=audio 5153 RTP/AVP 97
+a=rtpmap:97 opus/48000/2

+Here is my command line:

+ffplay -hide_banner -loglevel debug -protocol_whitelist pipe,file,udp,rtp -vn -nodisp -nostats -i roku.sdp